Bulletproofing your business

 In fact, 71 percent of business owners said they are very dependent on a few key employees.1 That can create additional stress for a business owner, on top of running the business itself, which is particularly relevant to business owners who tend to cluster in the Ambitious Spenders segment.2

-If you want to protect your business, and sleep better at night, you need to safeguard your most vital assets: your top people.
-A smart way to build your team, retain the top performers, and protect your business all at the same time is through two strategic business concepts rooted in life insurance: executive bonus plans and key employee insurance.
+If you want to protect your business, and work to be more confident, you need to consider safeguarding your most vital assets: your top people.
+A smart way to build your team, retain the top performers, and protect your business all at the same time is through two strategic business concepts rooted in life insurance: executive bonus plans and key employee insurance.3

 What is it?
 While you have most likely thought of rewarding your key people with a cash bonus at the end of the year, there is another incentive for those most valuable to you.
 That’s where an executive bonus plan comes in.
 In short, it’s a life insurance policy owned by the employee and purchased in place of a cash bonus.